johanseaxis/acap-native-sdk-examples/tensorflow_to_larod/README.md

 The first output corresponds to a value indicating if there are people in the image and the second output to another value indicating if there are cars in the image.
 The input to the model is a scaled FP32 RGB image of shape (256, 256, 3).

-The model is trained on the MS COCO dataset, but just on the validation set for size purposes.
-After training for 5 epochs, it achieves something like X% training accuracy on the people output and X% training accuracy on the car output with 1.2 million parameters, which results in a model file size of 16 MB.
-The model is saved in Tensorflow's SavedModel format, which is the recommended option.
+The model is trained on the MS COCO dataset.
+After training for 5 epochs, it achieves something like 80% training accuracy on the people output and 75% training accuracy on the car output with 2.4 million parameters, which results in a model file size of 32 MB.
+The model is saved in Tensorflow's SavedModel format, which is the recommended option, in the [/env/models](/env/models) directory.

-Run the training process in the container by executing:
+You can either use the pretrained model, or run the training process yourself on the smaller validation dataset by executing:

  ```sh
  python training/train.py -i /env/data/images/val2017/ -a /env/data/annotations/instances_val2017.json
  ```

+ For better results when not using the pretrained model, you should download the much larger training dataset from [the MS COCO site](https://cocodataset.org/#download).

-While this example looks at the process from model creating to inference on a camera, pretrained models are available at e.g., https://www.tensorflow.org/lite/models and https://coral.ai/models/.
-The models from [coral.ai](https://coral.ai) are precompiled to run on the Edge TPU and thus does not require any further processing, such as quantization.
+While this example looks at the process from model creation to inference on a camera, pretrained models are available at e.g., https://www.tensorflow.org/lite/models and https://coral.ai/models/.
+The models from [coral.ai](https://coral.ai) are precompiled to run on the Edge TPU and thus only require conversion to `.larod`, [as described further on](#converting-to-larod).

-When designing your model for an Edge TPU device, you can only use operations that have an Edge TPU implementation.
+When designing your model for an Edge TPU device, you should only use operations that have an Edge TPU implementation.
 The full list of such operations are available at https://coral.ai/docs/edgetpu/models-intro/#supported-operations.

 ## Model quantization
 To get good machine learning performance on low-power devices,